cyberbotics/webots-doc/automobile/car.md

 #### CarSimple

 For each model of [Car](#car), a 'simple' PROTO is present too.
-They are made to represent non-moving parked vehicles or to be moved using a [Supervisor](../reference/supervisor.md) because they are much faster to simulate than the normal PROTO models.
+They should be used to model parked vehicles (non-moving) or vehicles moved by a [Supervisor](../reference/supervisor.md) changing their position and orientation.
+They are much faster to simulate than the normal PROTO models.

 ```
  PROTO CarSimple {